 The next step involves framing and insulating the walls of your soundproof booth to minimize sound leakage.
 Here’s what you need to do:

-• Add insulation material: Fill the spaces between the studs with sound-dampening insulation, such as rock wool or fibreglass.
+- Add insulation material: Fill the spaces between the studs with sound-dampening insulation, such as rock wool or fiberglass.
 This will help absorb and reduce sound transmission.

 Step 3: Installing Soundproof Doors And Windows

-You’ll need to install soundproof doors and windows to seal the soundproof booth effectively.
+To seal the soundproof booth effectively, you’ll need to install soundproof doors and windows.
 Consider the following:

 Step 4: Soundproofing The Ceiling And Floor